Arkansas Auto Insurance Requirements

 Arkansas drivers are legally required to be covered by a current auto insurance policy.
-Minimum coverage requirements in Arkansas are somewhat higher than other states, partially due to adverse driving statistics in the state and weather related claims.
+Minimum coverage requirements in Arkansas are somewhat higher than other states, partially due to adverse driving statistics in the state as well as weather-related claims.
 The Arkansas Insurance Department requires that motorists have the following minimum coverage on every vehicle:

 (Source: Arkansas Insurance Department)

-The Arkansas Automobile Insurance Plan was created in 1947 to provide automobile insurance coverage to drivers who seek coverage and are unable to obtain such coverage through the voluntary market.
-Call (800)413-5808.
+The Arkansas Automobile Insurance Plan was created in 1947 to provide automobile insurance coverage to drivers who seek car insurance coverage but are unable to obtain it through the voluntary market.
+For more information about this program, call (800)413-5808.

 Drivers who do not carry a valid Arkansas insurance card face civil fines of between $50 and $250 for a first offense, suspension of driving privileges, and loss of car registration / tags.
 Proof of coverage must be provided prior to reinstatement.